 - A small number of PDF documents do not meet accessibility standards (WCAGL PDF Techniques) - this mainly affects PDFs of research posters

 In 2023, we are:

-- Moving the remainder of our web content into newer templates which are tested to meet accessibility standards (this mainly affects our 'Research' pages).
+- Moving our web content into newer templates which are tested to meet accessibility standards (this mainly affects our 'Research' pages).
 This will fix issues with sufficient colour contrast and heading hierarchies

 - Continuing to monitor the website to identify and fix accessibility issues which affect individual pages

 - Including accessibility considerations and testing as standard in our development processes